despot/Trapheus/README-MY.md

                 - for the communication between the local state machine/step function/lambdas and the RDS instance check the same url above.
             - if custom way fails, check out localstack
             - if localstack fails, check stackery https://docs.stackery.io/docs/workflow/local-invoke-rds/
-- write a test for the use case of the contributor to the issue
+- (DONE - he wrote them) write a test for the use case of the contributor to the issue
 - write a new use case additional to the use case of the contributor to the issue
+	- Maybe the use case "You can copy a snapshot from an AWS Region where S3 export isn't supported to one where it is supported, then export the copy.
+The S3 bucket must be in the same AWS Region as the copy."? (check https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ExportSnapshot.html)
     - I need to make the app work on AWS first.
+		- Check above exceptions for the progress.
+			- HERE Try placing everything in the Ireland region as there you have all kinds of capabilities that are not available in Frankfurt region.
+				- If that doesn't work, check how to make Lambda access RDS by creating a simple one https://docs.aws.amazon.com/lambda/latest/dg/services-rds-tutorial.html and then apply missing parts to mine.
 - improve the documentation